MID Function in Excel (Table of Contents)

 Below is the flight number list, and we need to extract the characters starting from Y till you find “ – “

-Look at the above example where the letters are in bold we need to extract.
-It looks like one heck of a task, Isn’t it?.
-However, we can do this by using MID alongside SEARCH or FIND functions.
-One common thing is all the bold letters are starting with Y, and it has 6 characters in total.
+Look at the above example where the letters are in bold that we need to extract.
+It looks like one heck of a task.
+However, we can use MID alongside SEARCH or FIND functions.
+One common thing is all the bold letters start with Y, and it has 6 characters in total.

 A SEARCH function will determine the starting character to extract, and from the starting point, we need to extract 6 characters.